tugrulhkarabulut/hadoop-movie-rating-prediction/README.md

 between every review in the dataset and the given review.

 ## Technical Details
-Job implementations are implemented using MRJob library in Python.
+Job implementations are done by using MRJob library in Python.
 A website is developed using Flask and JavaScript (Vue.js).
 You can train models, make a prediction and find similar reviews from the landing page of the website.

-All of the info related to the model such as selected feature types, model's pickle file, train data, etc. are stored in the storage system in a separate folder.
-User can give names to the models that they are built.
-In the prediction, user can refer to that model name to select that specific model.
+All of the info related to the model such as selected feature types, dataset, model's pickle file, train data, etc. are stored in the file storage system in a separate folder.
+User can give names
+to the models that they are built.
+In the prediction, user can refer to that model name to select the corresponding model.

 ## How to Run the Application
 First of all, you need an Hadoop cluster